arthur-albuquerque/letter-to-the-editor_BMJ_heparin_COVID/README.md

-This repository contains the R code (`analysis.R` file) underlying the BMJ's Rapid Response titled:
+This repository contains the code (`analysis.R` file) underlying the BMJ's Rapid Response titled:

 ["There is a high probability of clinically important benefit in the primary composite outcome"](https://www.bmj.com/content/375/bmj.n2400/rr)